HaydenDekker/electronjs-website-imager/README.md

 # TODO
 - Manage Browser Windows - Closing the last open electron browser window triggers electron to close the entire application.
 This would require docker to restart after each operation.
 Keeping the window open allows the app to remain available for requests but that means managing the growing number window created.
+- Check that images directory is write accessible and flag warning if not